davidearn/mbadvice/after4mb.md

 - you are presumably in your 3rd rather than 4th year

-- you have presumably already taken [Math 3F03](http://academiccalendars.romcmaster.ca/preview_course_nopop.php?catoid=24&coid=139768), the prerequisite course on the qualitative theory of ordinary differential equations, as well its prerequesites (calculus and linear algebra)
+- you have presumably already taken [Math 3F03](http://academiccalendars.romcmaster.ca/preview_course_nopop.php?catoid=24&coid=139768), the prerequisite course on the qualitative theory of ordinary differential equations, as well its prerequisites (calculus and linear algebra)

 All of the courses listed as options in the [Honours Biology and Mathematics programme](http://academiccalendars.romcmaster.ca/preview_program.php?catoid=24&poid=14172) are useful.
 There are also some [graduate courses](https://www.math.mcmaster.ca/index.php/graduate-studies/graduate-courses.html) that you can obtain permission to take as an undergraduate.
 How you prioritize the various courses depends to a large extent on your interests and what you're hoping to do after graduating.
 However, one thing you should make sure you do before graduating is take at least one course in computer programming.